-Turn your love of animals into a lucrative career.
+Turn your love of animals into a rewarding career.

 Harper College is proud to be one of a handful of schools approved by The National Association of Veterinary Technicians in America (NAVTA).